 I’m the youngest of three siblings.
 I’m also the only one without a severe mental health condition.
 Both of my siblings are struggling in ways that are undiagnosed, unmanaged, misunderstood, and worsening.
 There’s no shared language for what’s happening.
 No real agreement that anything is happening at all.
-And when something isn’t clearly named, it doesn’t get clearly held.
+And when something isn’t clearly named, it can’t be clearly handled.

 The Origin of Hyper-Responsibility